RiskBazaar/RiskBazaar/white-papers/building-a-risk-market-for-the-digital-age.md

 # Building a risk market for the digital age

-This was originally published on 17th August 2015
+This was originally published in August 2015

 Michael Folkson
 michaelfolkson@gmail.com